 If a member of the college community has reason to believe that a student is missing, whether or not the student resides on campus, all possible efforts are made to locate the student to determine his or her state of health and well-being through the collaboration of the Public Safety Department or Residence Life.
 College community members must report missing or suspected missing students immediately to Security or an authorized campus official.
 Missing student reports will be immediately referred to the Public Safety Department and/or the East Pennsboro Police department.
 If the student is an on-campus resident, the Public Safety Department will secure authorization from Residence Life officials to make a welfare entry into the student's room.
 If an off campus student resident, the Public Safety Department will informally enlist the aid of the neighboring police agency having jurisdiction.
-Concurrently, college officials will endeavor to determine the student's whereabouts through contact with friends, associates, and/or employers of the student.
-Whether or not the student has been attending classes, labs, recitals, and scheduled organizational or academic meetings; or appearing for scheduled work shifts will be established.
+Concurrently, college officials will endeavor to determine the student's whether or not the student has been attending classes, labs, recitals, and scheduled organizational or academic meetings; or appearing for scheduled work shifts will be established.